georgehara/Arca/README.md

 * Configures the registered classes (based on extensions).
 * Runs the configurators, that is, the `Configure` methods from registrator-configurators.
 The configurators can't depend on one another because the manager doesn't know the order in which to run the configurators.

 Note: The `Register` and `Configure` manager methods may be called multiple times, but the manager checks the consistency of the state of each type that was loaded (by the manager) with an `AddXXX` manager method.
 So, for example if you call `AddXXX`, then `Register`, then `AddXXX` again, an exception is thrown because you didn't call `Configure` after `Register`.
-Microsoft's dependency injection container stops registering components once the instantiation provider (`IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called.
+Microsoft's dependency injection container stops registering components once the instantiation provider (`IInstanceProvider` / `IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called.
 ARCA allows multiple calls to `Register` and `Configure` because it can be used without dependency injection.

 Note: If the order of processing matters, use the `Prioritize` manager option.